-1. For the sauce, dice the onion and cook with a little oil over a medium heat until soft but not colored.
+1. For the sauce dice the onion and cook with a little oil over a medium heat until soft but not coloured.

-2. Add the crushed garlic and cook for 3 minutes, still with no color.
+2. Add the crushed garlic and cook for 3 minutes still with no colour.

-3. Add the roughly chopped fresh tomato, balsamic vinegar, salt and pepper, sugar, dried oregano and the canned cherry tomatoes.
+3. Add the roughly chopped fresh tomato, balsamic vinegar, salt and pepper, sugar, dried oregano and the tinned cherry tomatoes.

-4. Bring to a simmer, reduce the heat to low and cook until a thick sauce consistency, stirring occasionally to ensure it won’t burn at the bottom.
+4. Bring to a simmer, reduce the heat to low and cook out until a thick sauce consistency stirring occasionally to ensure it won’t burn at the bottom.

 5. Taste to check for seasoning and balance of acidity and sweet.